ElrohirGT/5318008Lang/README.md

 nix develop # Enters a devshell with a go compiler and other goodies (like a debugger)
 ```

-Once you have your environment ready, you can run the project with :
+Once you have your environment ready, you can run the project with:

 ```bash
 go run .